Chapter 7: The Proclamation

 Jean gave Jonathan a push and whispered, “Friend, you are doomed.”

-“My master’s men oft surrounded me without warning.
-If they beat me up, they’d be well rewarded.
+“My master’s men often surrounded me without warning.
+If they beat me up, they’d be rewarded.
 He stated it was to toughen me up.
-I adapted quickly.”
+I adapted.”

-The Commander frowned.
+The Commander looked up and frowned.
 “Though I abhor such treatment, I value your skills.
 Would you train the men in those techniques?”

 Worry nagged at Jonathan.
-If the king’s decree hadn’t reached Fairness Crossing, how likely was it to have reached River Town or Gaelib’s seat of power in Lorness?
+He had expected to be able to turn northwest, returning to High Castle.
+But if the king’s reaffirmation of the Contract Laws had not reached Fairness Crossing, how likely was it to have reached River Town, or Geleib’s seat of power in Lorness?

-His duty to the king and J’shua required him to make sure the proclamation was delivered, so he headed for River Town, arriving at dusk.
+His duty to the king and J’shua required him to ensure the proclamation was delivered.

 “I’m from Lorness.”

 “Do you have a farm there?”
-Jon responded.
+Jon pressed.

-Just when Jon thought he’d get a straight answer, the pretender’s eyes veered toward the window.
+George’s eyes veered out the window.
 “I’m sorry, I see my father and must attend him.”

 “The blessing of J’shua Ha Mashiach be upon you and your family,” Jonathan replied as George hastily departed.

-Slipping out the back, Jon took a circuitous route to the stables, mounted, and rode north.
+Slipping out the back, Jon turned his cloak brown-side out.
+He took a circuitous route to the stables, mounted, and rode north.
 If he was now hunted, as he feared, he could not delay any further.
-The herald and commandant would have to write the message to the king without him.
+He had to deliver the proclamations.

-Visiting the herald, seeking news, she saw the king’s proclamation.
+When Rebekah spoke to the herald, she saw the king’s proclamation.
 Her eyes grew large.
 She was no longer a fugitive.
 Her daughter could be returned.
 “When did this arrive?”

 “A Knight of J’shua brought it yesterday.”